This is one of the most popular betting terms around, although many Canadian punters have not heard of it, especially in terms of horse racing.

 High Returns and High Degrees of Betting Insurance

-The popularity with these multiple bets is the high return they offer, but the degree of online betting NZ insurance received alongside them is also inflated.
+The popularity with these multiple bets is the high return they offer, but the degree of NZ betting sites insurance received alongside them is also inflated.
 In the above example, a CA$1 Trixie with all the selections valued at 3/1, with just 2 of the 3 selections winning would still see a CA$12 profit on top of the original CA$4 stake thanks to the fact that the Treble portion of the bet would not have won.